I’m confident that the films I’m seeing at the 60th BFI London Film Festival will soon be known as FOUR MARVELLOUS NEW MOVIES BOUND FOR GLORY.

-Whilst the four marvellous movies I’ve chosen to see this year will all, I’m sure, have illustrious and awards-laden lives ahead of them, two have a UK release date in early/ spring 2017.
-So I could be lucky enough once again to see a movie that people will be talking about, months in advance.
+Whilst the movies I’ve chosen to see at the 2016 festival will all, I’m sure, have illustrious and awards-laden lives ahead of them, two don’t have a UK release date until early/ spring 2017.
+So I could be lucky enough once again to see a movie that people will be excited about, months in advance.
 I’m making a very happy face right now.

 So what am I watching?

 Writer/director Jim Jarmusch already has a stellar career.
 But many people at this year’s Cannes Film Festival thought his new film was one of his very best.
 The quite amazing Adam Driver who delivers breathtakingly nuanced performances plays the title role, a bus driving poet who we follow through his day-to-day life over the course of a week.
-Paterson’s life revolves around simple things – his work where he observes his passengers and the life in the town he lives, also called Paterson; his home life, in the happy marriage he has with his creative wife Laura (an equally subtle performance to match Driver’s from Iranian actress Golshifteh Farahani); and his own time after work, when he walks their dog and visits his local bar (run by the brilliant Barry Shabaka Henley), always drinking exactly one beer as he chats to the locals.
+Paterson’s life revolves around simple things – his work where he observes his passengers and the life in the town he lives, also called Paterson; his home life, in the happy marriage he has with his creative wife Laura (an equally subtle performance from Iranian actress Golshifteh Farahani); and his own time after work, when he walks their dog and visits his local bar (run by the brilliant Barry Shabaka Henley), always drinking exactly one beer as he chats to the locals.
 Certainly, Driver is one of the most interesting young actors to emerge over the last couple of years and a big part of why I wanted to see this but coupled with Jarmusch’s storytelling, it looks like the most beautifully observed character-driven delight.